davewalker5/RC2014/EmulatorSupport/README.md

 The underlying Z80/RC2014 emulator is **EtchedPixels EmulatorKit**, with local patches for serial input, peripheral integration and building on macOS.
 This project therefore provides custom peripheral support built on existing emulation and multimedia libraries.

 EmulatorKit, official firmware and libresidfp are separate upstream projects; their files retain their own copyright and license notices.
-The local SID, LCD and Digital I/O implementations identify themselves as GPL-2.0-or-later.
+The local SID, LCD, Digital I/O and MG005 implementations identify themselves as GPL-2.0-or-later.
 The bundle includes the [GPLv2 text distributed with libresidfp](COPYING.libresidfp) and the [GPLv3 text from the pinned EmulatorKit source](COPYING.EmulatorKit).
 The EmulatorKit patch follows its upstream GPLv3 terms.

 The bitmap font is adapted from Adafruit GFX's classic font and retains its [BSD license notice](local/LICENSE.font).
 Keep that notice with the font.
 The support bundle does not relicense upstream code or firmware; consult each downloaded project's notices for its terms.